Northeastern North Carolina

 Fort Hill (2)

-Several CSA earthwork batteries (14 guns) were located at Hill's Point along the southern shore of the Pamlico River in the effort to retake Washington.
+Several CSA earthwork batteries (14 guns) were located at Hill's Point along the southern shore of the Pamlico River.
+Originally built in late 1861, but abandoned when Washington was captured by the Union in March 1862.
+Reoccupied by Confederates, under General Daniel H. Hill, in April 1863 in the effort to retake Washington from the Union.
 Possibly still exists.
 Camp Hardee (a Girl Scout camp) is now at the site.
-A marker is located on NC 33 just southeast of Chocowinity.
+A state marker is located on NC 33 at Windmill Road, southeast of Chocowinity.

 (Bath State Historic Site)